Helicobacter Pylori Urea Breath

 What do my test results mean?

-The urea breath test is accurate more than 95 percent of the time.
+The urea breath test is accurate more than 95% of the time.
 If the test is positive, H. pylori is present.
 If it's negative, you likely do not have H. pylori in your stomach.

 How is this test done?

 This test is usually done first thing in the morning.
-You will be asked to fast for six hours and then will be given a special meal to eat.
+You may be asked to fast or may be given a special meal to eat.
 You will also be given a drink or capsule that contains urea.
 This urea helps the lab figure out if you have H. pylori.
-Over the next hour, you will breathe into a special bag at certain times – for example, every 10 to 20 minutes.
+Over the next hour, you will breathe into a special bag at certain times—for example, every 10 to 20 minutes.
 The air you breathe will be collected and analyzed for signs of H. pylori.

 Does this test pose any risks?